Former players to sue RFL over brain damage

 They say the RFL did not "take reasonable action to protect players from permanent brain injury caused by repetitive concussive and sub-concussive blows".

-The announcement comes with the Rugby League World Cup starting on 9 October.
+The announcement comes before the Rugby League World Cup starts on 15 October.

 A similar action was launched by rugby union players in the summer.